-June 1, 2001.
-If the spring 2001 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 1.
+June 3, 2002.
+If the spring 2002 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 3.
 These transcripts may be unofficial copies.
 A second set of official transcripts must be sent to the university Undergraduate Admissions office.
 Application is not complete until the university receives official transcripts for transfer course work.
 For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 2, 2001.
-Acceptance notices are mailed no later than July 2.
+July 1, 2002.
+Acceptance notices are mailed no later than July 1.

-March 15, 2001.
-The application deadline for Graphic Design is March 15, 2001.
+March 15, 2002.
+The application deadline for Graphic Design is March 15, 2002.
 In addition to the portfolio submittal, Graphic Design requires an aptitude test, which is part of the application packet.
 Application packets can be obtained from the Academic Advising Office one month before the due date.
-Students may obtain their application results by contacting the Program Coordinator for Graphic Design at the end of the first week of April.
-Acceptance notices will be mailed to admitted students.
+Students may obtain their application results by contacting the academic coordinator for Graphic Design at the end of the first week of April.
+Acceptance notices are mailed to admitted students.

 Return of Letter of Acceptance.
 A signed receipt of acceptance of admission must be received by the school by the date indicated on the Notice of Acceptance.
 Alternates may be accepted at a later date if space becomes available.
 Matriculation.
 An accepted student is expected to begin his or her upper-division professional program at the beginning of the immediate fall term.
-There is no spring admission to the upper division.
+There is no spring admission to

 Graphic Design Application Requirements.
-Individual applicants are responsible for obtaining the Graphic Design Application Packet by contacting the College of Architecture and Environmental Design Academic Advising Office (ARCH 141).
+Individual applicants are responsible for obtaining the Graphic Design Application Packet by visiting the College of Architecture and Environmental Design Academic Advising Office in ARCH 141.
 Application materials are submitted in a portfolio organized by the individual applicant.
 The student's name must be affixed to the outside, with completed materials appearing in the following order: